Rapptz/discord.py/docs/guide/topics/error_handling.rst

 .. note::
-    We don't want our global error handler to 'eat' our unhandled errors without displaying anything in the console, so we add an :ref:`else <py:else>` statement at the end of our logic and handle all the remaining 'unhandled' errors.
+    We don't want our global error handler to indirectly silence our unhandled errors without displaying anything in the console, so we add an :ref:`else <py:else>` statement at the end of our logic and handle all the remaining 'unhandled' errors.

 Local Error Handlers